zeek/zeek/doc/scripting/index.rst

 The workhorse of the script is contained in the event handler for ``log_http``.
-The ``log_http`` event is defined as an event-hook in the :doc:`scripts/base/protocols/http/main.bro` script and allows scripts to handle a connection as it is being passed to the logging framework.
+The ``log_http`` event is defined as an event-hook in the :doc:`/scripts/base/protocols/http/main` script and allows scripts to handle a connection as it is being passed to the logging framework.
-The event handler is passed an :bro:id:`HTTP::Info` data structure which will be referred to as ``rec`` in body of the event handler.
+The event handler is passed an :bro:type:`HTTP::Info` data structure which will be referred to as ``rec`` in body of the event handler.

 An ``if`` statement is used to check for the existence of a data structure